FRRouting/frr/doc/user/vtysh.rst

    (particularly waiting at the end of output) tends to be annoying to the user.
 Using ``less -EFX`` is recommended for a better user experience.

-   If this environment variable is unset, *vtysh* defaults to not using any pager.
+   If this environment variable is unset, *vtysh* defaults to using *more*.

    This variable should be set by the user according to their preferences, in their :file:`~/.profile` file.